rackerlabs/genestack/docs/infrastructure-gateway-api.md

 EOF
 ```

-### Patch Gateway with valid listeners
+## Patch Gateway with valid listeners

 By default, a generic Gateway is created using a hostname of `*.cluster.local`.
 To add specific hostnames/listeners to the gateway, you can either
 create a patch or update the gateway YAML to include your specific hostnames and then apply the patch/update.
 Each listener must have a
 unique name.

-An example patch file you can modify to include your own domain name can be found at `/etc/genestack/gateway-api/gateway-patches.json`.
+??? example "An example patch file you can modify to include your own domain name can be found at `/etc/genestack/gateway-api/gateway-patches.json`"

+    ``` json
+    --8<-- "etc/gateway-api/gateway-patches.json"
+    ```

-!!! example "Modify and apply the patch"
+!!! example "Example modifying and apply the patch"

     ``` shell
     mkdir -p /etc/genestack/gateway-api